 Professional and creative opportunities

 Students in Dance, Drama and Music have several opportunities for paid, part-time work to complement and support their studies.
-As part of the rich ecology of creation in Dance, Drama and Music, students have opportunities to work on various creative projects.Wagonstage – tentative for summer 2025 – to be confirmed
+As part of the rich ecology of creation in Dance, Drama and Music, students have opportunities to work on various creative projects.

-Wagonstage Children’s Theatre presents shows for family audiences throughout the summer.
-The plays are written, directed, designed and performed by graduate and undergraduate students.
-Wagonstage is an enduring and respected example of community programming partnered with a post-secondary educational experience.
-Auditions are held for this paid work-learning opportunity in April.
-Contact the Division Lead of Drama for more information and check the E-bulletin board for auditions.

 Mainstage Productions & Studio Directing Exercises

 Students are encouraged to check the SCPA online bulletin board for audition postings.
 Auditions are held in early September and are open to all University of Calgary students.
 The first mainstage “The Wolves” has already been cast and will open on October 18th and running until October 26th.
 For additional opportunities in performance look for audition call outs by the upper level directing students as well as ND Theatre.

-Nickle and Dime Theatre (ND Theatre)
+ND Theatre (Nickle and Dime Theatre)

 ND Theatre is an independent theatre program run by an executive team of undergraduate students in Drama at the SCPA.
 This group produces three mainstage productions and runs a number of other training initiatives throughout the school year – they also produce the annual 24-hour play festival in April after classes have completed.
 Keep your eyes out for audition call outs, calls for play submissions as well as directing and design opportunities.
-A great alternative to the formal mainstage opportunities.
+This is a great alternative to the formal mainstage opportunities.
+You can find them through @ndstudenttheatre on Instagram.

-Front of House ushers and Student Technicians
+Front of House Ushers and Student Technicians

-At the beginning of the fall, University Theatre Services (UTS) will advertise front-of-house usher and technician opportunities.
+At the beginning of the fall, University Theatre Services (UTS) will advertise front-of-house usher and technician paid opportunities.
 Please keep an eye out for these announcements in your email!

 Arts Co-Curricular Enhancement (ACE) Credit